trendless/chtmlrelay/README.md

 During the guide you might get a warning about changed SSH Host keys;
 in this case, just run `ssh-keygen -R "mail.example.org"` as recommended.

-1. First, disable mail services on the old server.
+1. First, disable mail services on the old site.

    ```
     cmdeploy run --disable-mail --ssh-host 13.37.13.37